Stasn13/Grechka_test_assignment/README.md

 -Project based on styled components, that means if project will raise, developer should split styles from component at the separate file.<br/>

+-Current project has setuped ts-lint and prettier, so it will help to avoid different errors.